roomasa/Group_Project/README.md

 ## Happiness and its factors
-### Reason the topic was selected
+### Reason our topic was selected
-It came down to this: if we were going to be working on a difficult and heady project, we at least wanted to be studying something that brought joy.
-We explored pets, Disneyland, beer, until ultimately, we landed on happiness itself.
+It came down to this: if we were going to be working on a difficult and heady project, we at least wanted to study something that brought joy to our work.
+We explored pets, beer, and even Disneyland for starters, until ultimately we landed on the subject of happiness itself.
+And the results found––well, they made us happy.

+### Selected Topic
+**“Many things of value in life cannot be fully captured by [money], but they can be measured by metrics of health, education, political freedom, and the like.”** Enter: happiness as a universal measurement of a country’s value, Gross National Happiness (GNH).
 ### Questions to Answer
 **The main question is:**
+What contributes to someone’s happiness, to what degree, and how does that look globally?

+We are analyzing the proven elements of happiness on a worldwide stage to discover the extent in which they affect GNH, then draw conclusions about what happiness looks like on a global scale

 **We also plan to explore:**
+Using *World Census Data*, we would like to further investigate factors that influence, affect, or determine how individuals determine their ladder score response at the granular level.
+What individual differences shape a respondent’s perspective and thus could also affect a country's ranking?

 ## Data Exploration
 ### Where the data came from